1/22

 sceptra tenens, mollitque animos et temperat iras.

-They, indignant, roar around the prison bars accompanied by the mighty murmur of the mountain; Aeolus sits in the lofty citadel, holding the sceptre, soothes their feelings and restrains their outbursts of anger.
+They, indignant, roar around the barriers with the mighty murmur of the mountain; Aeolus sits in the lofty citadel, holding the sceptre, soothes their spirits and restrains their anger.

-If he did not do (this), they would doubtless carry hurriedly away with them seas, lands and the high heaven and sweep through the breezes; but the all-powerful father, fearing this, hid (them) in dark caverns, placed a mass of high mountains on top, and gave them a king so that, under a fixed contract, he might know both how to tighten and to relax and give the reins when ordered.
-To him, then, Juno in supplication used these words:
+If he did not do (this), they would indeed carry quickly away with them seas, lands and the high heaven and would sweep them along through the winds.
+But the all-powerful father, fearing this, hid (them) in dark caverns, placed a mass of high mountains on top, and gave them a king so that he would know by a fixed contract both how to tighten and loosen the reins having been ordered.
+Then, Juno as a suppliant used these words to him:

 'Aeole, namque tibi divom pater atque hominum rex